If you want to get started playing slide guitar, the first step is to find the right guitar slide.

 So if you want to use a heavy guitar slide – then you will need to consider adjusting your guitar accordingly.
 You will either need to raise the action and use thicker gauge guitar strings on your current guitar, or use a totally separate guitar altogether.

-And it is of course an extreme example.
+It is of course also an extreme example.
 Hopefully you won’t need to burn through 10 different types of guitar slide before you find the right one for you.

 In other words – provided you don’t limit your guitar slide search exclusively to boutique and signature slides, you can buy and try out a range of different slides, without incurring too much expense.